StorkST/multilingual-periodic-table/README.md

-# Multilingual versions of the Periodic table of elements
+# Printable multilingual versions of the Periodic table of elements
 A printable Periodic table of element in multiple languages written in Tex / LaTeX.

 ## 1. Download